-An In-Network Provider is a Provider who is in the managed network for this specific Plan or in a special Center of Excellence/or other closely managed specialty network, or who has a participation contract with the Claims Administrator.
+An In-Network Provider is a Provider who is in the managed network for this specific Plan or in a special Center of Excellence/or other closely managed specialty network.
 For Covered Services performed by an In-Network Provider, the Maximum Allowed Amount for this/your Plan is the rate the Provider has agreed to accept as reimbursement for the Covered Services.
 Because In-Network Providers have agreed to accept the Maximum Allowed Amount as payment in full for those Covered Services, they should not send you a bill or collect for amounts above the Maximum Allowed Amount.
 However, you may receive a bill or be asked to pay all or a portion of the Maximum Allowed Amount to the extent you have not met your Deductible or have a Copayment or Coinsurance.
-Please call Member Services for help in finding an In-Network Provider or visit www.bcbsga.com.
+Please call Member Services for help in finding an In-Network Provider or visit www.anthem.com.